Shopi: Classification

-Most of the area traditionally inhabited by the Shopi is in Bulgaria.
-The majority of the Shopi (those in Bulgaria, as well in the Bulgarian territories annexed by Serbia in 1919) identify as Bulgarians, those in the pre-1919 territory of Serbia - as Serbs and those in North Macedonia - as ethnic Macedonians.

-The noting of Shopi as a "group" began in the 19th-century migrational waves of poor workers from the so-called Shopluk, poor areas (villages) beyond Sofia.
+In Bulgaria, the Shopi started gaining visibility as a "group" in the course of the 19th-century waves of migration of poor workers from the Shopluk villages to Sofia.

-The Bulgarian scholars put Shopi as a subgroup of the Bulgarian ethnos.
+Bulgarian scholars classify Shopi as a subgroup of the Bulgarian ethnos.
 As with every ethnographic group, the Bulgarian Academy notes, the Shopi in Bulgaria consider themselves the true and most pure of the Bulgarians, just as the mountaineers around Turnovo claim their land as true Bulgaria from time immemorial, etc.

 In the 19th century, the Shopluk area was one of the centres of Bulgarian National Revival.
 As such, the enture region was made part of the Bulgarian Exarchate upon its establishment in 1870.